Frequently Asked Questions

 General information regarding tuition adjustments for dropped courses can be found in the College Catalog under Refund Policy.
 If you are entitled to receive a refund it will be processed within two to three weeks after you drop from a course.
-If you are a matriculated student a refund will be delivered to you based on your HVCC Refund Choice Card selection, if you are a non-matriculated student a check will be mailed to you.
+Refund will be processed through BankMobile and disbursed to you based on the refund preference you selected.
 Contact the Cashier's Office for more specific information regarding your refund.

 When does my financial aid disburse to my account?
 When will I get a refund of my financial aid?

 General information regarding financial aid disbursements and refunds can be found here.
 For more specific questions regarding financial aid refunds, contact the Cashier's Office.